muhdmirzamz/TodoAppReact/README.md

 - Initial commit

 ### INSTALL
 This project requires that you setup your own Firebase database.
+If you want to run this project, you need your own config file from Firebase.
 Once done, you can continue with the installation.

 `npm install`
 `npm start`